 The leadership curriculum includes a caliber of training usually only available to corporate executives!
 This high-quality program takes students through a three-phase model of leadership.
 First, your son will learn to take ownership of his past behavior.
 Then, he will start to prepare for a lifetime of service, with the third phase being a dedication to service.
 This life-changing course will take even the most troubled boy and shape him into a leader, dedicated to helping others for life.

 Other boarding schools for boys in Ann Arbor, Michigan may not be able to help your boy.
 Jubilee Leadership Academy (located in Washington State) invites you to inquire today to find out more about just how your son can be a part of this life-changing school.
 If you’re confining your search to boarding schools in Ann Arbor, Michigan, consider expanding your search to JLA in Washington State.
-You will be amazed with the change that it can bring for your son.
+You will be amazed by the change that it will bring to your son’s attitudes and demeanor.

 |More about boarding schools for boys in Ann Arbor, Michigan: |